 NIGHTLIFE IN DOWNTOWN AIKEN

 Nightlife in Aiken centers around the Alley Downtown.
 Grab a drink at Whiskey Alley or any of the restaurants or bars and take a stroll around to see the murals or play a little corn hole.
 On the evening we visited there was live music.
-After a year plus of COVID lockdown, it was fabulous to see musicians performing, people dancing, kids running around and dogs wrestling.
+It was fabulous to see musicians performing, people dancing, kids running around and dogs wrestling.
 Amp the Alley brings bands on Thursday evenings.
 Even on Sunday, when the downtown shops are closed, this place was lively.